alikuru/ami-restocked/README.md

 git clone https://github.com/alikuru/ami-restocked.git
 ```

-Then, navigate to the project directory and install the dependencies using the following command:
+Then, navigate to the project directory and install the dependencies using the command below:

 ```
 npm install